vitaly-t/spex/docs/sequence.md

 <a name="sequence"></a>
 ## sequence(source, [dest], [limit], [track]) ⇒ <code>Promise</code>
-Acquires <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a> from the source function, one at a time, and resolves them,till either no more values left in the sequence or an error occurs.
+Acquires <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a> from the source function, one at a time, and resolves them,till either no more values left in the sequence or an error/reject occurs.

 **Kind**: global function
 **Summary**: Resolves a dynamic sequence of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.